roughnecks/BirbaBot/README.md

 1. In channel: BirbaBot > john
 2. In query: BirbaBot >> john

+#### Config Option

+Starting from commit "625f093166858d7c2dea45e48e00bbd62237cf75" pushed on Fri, 5 Oct 2012 16:01:01 +0000, the bot has a new config option: kw_prefix (in the bot config section, see example.conf).
+Setting a prefix (hey dude, if you set the same for the bot and the keywords you're too dumb to run a bot) disable the question parsing; so, if the kw_prefix is set to "!", "ping?" doesn't query the bot, but "!ping" does.

 #### Factoids usage notes

 Each factoid in BirbaBot can have at maximum 3 different definitions, like bar1, bar2 and bar3.
 Special keywords just works for the first key definition "bar1".